Skip to content

 Project

-Renocally supports municipalities and policymakers in Bulgaria, Romania, and Slovakia to decarbonise their building stock in a cost-efficient, people-centric way by implementing effective building renovation policies aligned with EU policy.
+Renocally supported municipalities and policymakers in Bulgaria, Romania, and Slovakia to decarbonise their building stock in a cost-efficient, people-centric way by implementing effective building renovation policies aligned with EU policy.
 The respective countries share a similar, inefficient building stock with high energy consumption and a high share of energy poverty.
-The project team conducts internal trainings for local authorities on financing and developing BRPs that aim to produce 20 BRPs and 15 municipal finance strategies.
-In Romania and Bulgaria, meetings with involved municipal staff are organised to discuss the training’s outcomes and get input from professionals already working with building decarbonisation.
-In Slovakia, results are discussed during a roundtable on BRPs with public authorities in charge of building certification and municipal energy planning.
-Furthermore, good practices and lessons learned are shared during a cross-country roundtable discussion in Romania and a knowledge-sharing webinar aimed at the Western Balkans.
-The project also plans on presenting the results at relevant policy and research conferences in the EU.
+The project team conducted internal trainings for local authorities on financing and developing BRPs that aimed to produce 20 BRPs and 10 municipal financing strategies.
+In Romania and Bulgaria, meetings with involved municipal staff were organised to discuss the training’s outcomes and to get input from professionals already working with building decarbonisation.
+In Slovakia, results were discussed during a roundtable on BRPs with public authorities in charge of building certification and municipal energy planning.
+Furthermore, good practices and lessons learned were shared during a cross-country roundtable discussion in Romania and a knowledge-sharing webinar aimed at the Western Balkans.
+The project also presented the results at relevant policy and research conferences in the EU.

 More about this project